Implications of the unitary invariance and symmetry restrictions on the development of proper approximate one-body reduced density matrix functionals: Exact universal functionals

 where $\mat{\xi}_{\text{opt}}$ are the optimal parameters in~\eqref{eq:freeSearch}.
 So the NO dependent variant can be obtained by performing the minimisation over the parameters $\mat{\xi}$ in~\eqref{eq:freeSearch} [or the constrained search in~\eqref{eq:NOconstrSearch}] and then the 2RDM elements can be extracted.
 This implicit dependence of $\mat{\Gamma}^{\text{NO}}[\{\phi\},\mat{n}]$ on the NOs makes it inconvenient to build approximations which try to capture this NO dependence directly.
-The construction of approximate $\overline{\Gamma}_{ij,kl}[\mat{\xi},\mat{n}]$ is more feasible and therefore provide a better starting point for approximate 1RDM functionals that aim to go beyond a simple dependence on the natural occupation numbers.
+The construction of approximate $\overline{\Gamma}_{ij,kl}[\mat{\xi},\mat{n}]$ is more feasible and therefore provides a better starting point for approximate 1RDM functionals that aim to go beyond a simple dependence on the natural occupation numbers.

-It is worth to point out that relation~\eqref{eq:GammaRel} implies that the functional dependence on the NOs of the 2RDM only vanishes, if also $\overline{\Gamma}_{ij,kl}$ only depends on the occupation numbers.
+It is worth pointing out that relation~\eqref{eq:GammaRel} implies that the functional dependence on the NOs of the 2RDM only vanishes, if $\overline{\Gamma}_{ij,kl}$ also does not depend on auxiliary parameters.
 In this case, these functionals are even equal

 However, such a simple form can never occur for the exact functional, except in very limited settings, e.g.\ two electrons in two orbitals.
-In Ref.~\cite{GritsenkoWangKnowles2019} it was asserted that also the exact constructions for two-electron systems~\cite{LowdinShull1956} and translationally invariant one-band lattice models~\cite{SchillingSchilling2019} are of this simple form $\Gamma_{ij,kl}[\mat{n}]$, but that is incorrect.
+In Ref.~\cite{GritsenkoWangKnowles2019} it was asserted that also the exact constructions for two-electron systems~\cite{LowdinShull1956} and for translationally invariant one-band lattice models~\cite{SchillingSchilling2019} are of this simple form $\Gamma_{ij,kl}[\mat{n}]$, but that is incorrect.
 For the two-electron system, we have an internal optimisation over phase factors~\eqref{eq:exactTwoRDM} and translationally invariant one-band lattice models the internal minimisation is actually clearly mentioned just after Eq.~(9) in Ref.~\cite{SchillingSchilling2019}.
-Only with to additional assumptions, the parameters $\mat{\xi}$ can be eliminated.
-An exact functional for the rhombus H$_4$ system in Ref.~\cite{GritsenkoWangKnowles2019} will be given in Sec.~\ref{sec:paramD2h}, but will clearly not be of the simple form $\overline{\Gamma}_{ij,kl}[\mat{n}]$.
+Only with additional assumptions, can the parameters $\mat{\xi}$ be eliminated.
+An exact functional for the rhombus H$_4$ system in Ref.~\cite{GritsenkoWangKnowles2019} is given in Sec.~\ref{sec:paramD2h}, but will clearly not be of the simple form $\overline{\Gamma}_{ij,kl}[\mat{n}]$.
 We will see later in Sec.~\ref{sec:optimisation} that variations in the phase of the NOs can lead to significant deviations in the 2RDM elements.